Tilt Series Acquisition with SerialEM

 Mastronarde, D.N.
 2003.
 SerialEM: A program for automated tilt series acquisition on Tecnai microscopes using prediction of specimen position.
 Microscopy and Microanalysis Vol. 9, Suppl.
 2, 1182CD.

 In addition to automating tilt series acquisition, the program provides an

 integrated user interface for image acquisition, display, and storage.
 It

 looks like this:

 The most notable features of the latest release, SerialEM 3.3, are:

 SerialEM works on both modern FEI microscopes (Tecnai, Titan, Spirit) and JEOL microscopes with the TEMCON interface (e.g., 1400, 2100, 2200, 2500, 3100, 3200, ARM200).
 The program is built and tested with the version 3 of Tecnai but it apparently still works on a G1 Tecnai.

 SerialEM works with CCD cameras from Gatan, TVIPS (Tietz Video and Image Processing Systems), FEI, and AMT, and some cameras from DirectElectron and OSIS (Olympus Soft Imaging Solutions).
+Direct detection cameras from Gatan, FEI, and DirectElectron are supported.
 We have extensive experience with several models of Gatan cameras.
-Many other labs are using the program successfully with various models of Tietz cameras, a few labs are using FEI or AMT cameras.
+Many other labs are using the program successfully with FEI cameras and various models of Tietz cameras, and a few labs are using AMT cameras.
 Some OSIS cameras work through a plugin available from OSIS.

 Program and configuration files are available on our ftp site.
 Follow the